October 16, 2017 By College Ave Student Loans

 Don’t assume that a state school will be your least expensive option though.
 Depending on your specific financial situation, academic profile, and other talents, you may find that you qualify for more scholarships or aid at an out-of-state college or private university.
 Your best bet is to apply to a variety of schools so you have several options to compare when the award letters arrive.

 Beyond college tuition, there are other cost considerations to keep in mind when making your selection.
 For instance, will certain choices require that you leave home and move out on your own?
 If so, what’s the cost of living in the different cities you’re considering?
 How about dorm room expenses?
 Will living on campus make it easier to be without a car, or is the college in a remote location?
+Are you considering living off campus?
 You’ll want to think of all the different expenses that come with your top choices, not just the cost of tuition.

 Many college students don’t know what they want to major in initially, and some even change their minds along the way.
 The sooner you have an idea as to what you want to study, the better.
 Degrees and majors vary by school, and some colleges are known for specific programs.
 Ideally, you want to choose a school that’s known for offering a high-quality education in the degree you want to pursue.
 If you’re undecided about what you want to major in, consider focusing on schools with high job placement rates for graduates overall and a variety of available programs.